Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 Almost there, but need one more important thing.
 If you start the event loop and try to capture the output from IME using ``Xutf8LookupString``, you will find you can't even toggle the IME (by pressing ctrl-space for fcitx).
-This is because although you've set up everything needed, there is no logic of getting events from the IME.
+This is because although you've set up everything needed, there is no logic of fowarding events to the IME.
 You may think, well, since it is in back-end architecture by default, X11 will first forward the events to IME and then let them handled by my handler.
 It is partially correct.
 In fact, you need to manually forward your event to the IME by calling ``XFilterEvent``.
 The function will foward